uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 ## Model a Pear

-In this worksheet we will model from a reference image, we will make a low poly pear, but this technique is very useful for acurately modeling anything from 2D reference images.
+In this worksheet we will model from a reference image, we will make a low poly pear, but this technique is very useful for accurately modeling anything from 2D reference images.

 ### Import reference image

 You can work from sketches for your own project, but we will work from a photo.

-We will use this image of a pear.
+We will use this front view of a pear, for more complex models you may also want to use a top and side view.

 [Pear image](./assets_for_worksheets/pear_reference.jpg)